thedeveloperworldisyours/FullRecyclerView/README.md

 <p align="center">
  <img src="https://github.com/CabezasGonzalezJavier/FullRecycleView/blob/master/title.png" />
- <h4>This is a compilation of differents kind and action in recyclerView</h4>
+ <h4>This is a compilation of differents kinds and actiones in recyclerView</h4>
 </p>